build-trust/ockam-documentation/reference/protocols/secure-channels.md

 // It then routes a message, to a worker on a different node, through this encrypted channel.

 use ockam::identity::SecureChannelOptions;
+use ockam::tcp::{TcpConnectionOptions, TcpTransportExtension};
-use ockam::{node, route, Context, Result, TcpConnectionOptions, TcpTransportExtension};
+use ockam::{node, route, Context, Result};

 #[ockam::node]
 async fn main(ctx: Context) -> Result<()> {